DJBarnes/django-dump-die/docs/source/configuration.rst

 DJANGO_DD_CONTENT_STARTS_EXPANDED
 =================================

-By default, everything is collapsed when dumped to the screen.
+By default, everything is collapsed when dumped on the screen.
 Optionally, each content item can be expanded to show the **Attribute** and **Function** sections.